anamulislamshamim/real_time_notification_with_apache_kafka/README.md

 ### 4\.
 Retrieving Notifications (Retrieval API - Port 8081)

-Fetch the stored notifications for a specific user ID.
+Fetch the stored notifications for a specific user ID after the consumer has had a moment to process the queue.

 #### Retrieving notifications for User 1 (Emma)